gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Lift Drag

-This model shows how joint force, torque, and pressure are supported in Ignition Physics.
-Please download the Lift Drag model to your home folder by:
+This demo world shows how joint force, torque, and pressure are supported in Ignition Physics.
+Please download the Lift Drag demo to your home folder by:

 ```bash
 wget https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/main/examples/worlds/lift_drag.sdf -P ~
 ```

-Like above, please start the Lift Drag model on Ignition Gazebo by:
+Like above, please start the Lift Drag demo world on Ignition Gazebo by:

 ```bash
 ign gazebo ~/lift_drag.sdf